 Or maybe you need proven strategies to follow through with your marriage goals to make these changes in your marriage last for the long term.

-Either way, if you're serious about creating powerful marriage goals that transform your marriage, I highly recommend you check out the Goal Setting for Couples™ course by my dear friends (and marriage coaches) Mike + Carlie Kercheval.
+Either way, if you're serious about creating powerful marriage goals that transform your marriage, I highly recommend you check out Consecrated Conversations.
+It's a wonderful resource to help you explore some of the areas of your marriage that God may want you to address.